 Mean score of companies in the Iron Ores industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2025, Champion Iron reported total carbon emissions of approximately 125,289,000 kg CO2e, with Scope 1 emissions at about 124,118,000 kg CO2e, Scope 2 emissions at approximately 1,171,000 kg CO2e, and a significant Scope 3 contribution of about 18,300,000,000 kg CO2e.
-This data reflects a comprehensive approach to emissions reporting, including all relevant scopes.
-The company has set ambitious climate commitments, aiming for carbon neutrality by 2050 for both Scope 1 and Scope 2 emissions.
-This long-term target is part of their broader sustainability strategy, which includes a near-term goal of reducing GHG emissions by 40% by 2030, specifically targeting Scope 1 and Scope 2 emissions.
-Notably, Champion Iron achieved a 36% reduction in GHG emissions annually prior to the restart of Bloom Lake Mine operations in 2018.
-Champion Iron's emissions data is independently reported and does not cascade from any parent organization, ensuring transparency in their sustainability efforts.
-The company continues to evaluate initiatives to meet its reduction targets, demonstrating a commitment to addressing climate change within the iron and steel industry.
+In 2025, Champion Iron reported total carbon emissions of approximately 125,289,000 kg CO2e, with Scope 1 emissions at about 124,118,000 kg CO2e, Scope 2 emissions at approximately 1,171,000 kg CO2e, and a significant Scope 3 total of about 18,300,000,000 kg CO2e.
+This data reflects a comprehensive approach to emissions reporting, covering all relevant scopes.
+The company has set ambitious climate commitments, aiming for carbon neutrality by 2050.
+This long-term target encompasses both Scope 1 and Scope 2 emissions, with a roadmap outlined in their sustainability reports.
+Additionally, Champion Iron is working towards a near-term goal of reducing GHG emissions by 40% by 2030, which applies to both Scope 1 and Scope 2 emissions.
+Historically, Champion Iron has demonstrated a commitment to reducing emissions, achieving a 36% reduction in GHG emissions annually prior to the restart of Bloom Lake Mine operations in 2018.
+This achievement underscores their proactive stance on climate action.
+Overall, Champion Iron's emissions data and climate commitments reflect a robust strategy aimed at mitigating their environmental impact while aligning with industry standards for sustainability.

 Access structured emissions data, company-specific emission factors, and source documents